 This focus on body awareness is one of the primary reasons many professional athletes value yoga as an integral part of their training.
 We don’t always pay close attention to our bodies when we’re engaged in physical activity, especially at the most demanding level, but it is crucial for skill development and to perform at the highest level.

-Please share any tips in the comments relating to your training, riding position and equipment that you have found to help reduce wrist issues.
+Please share any tips in the comments relating to your training, riding position and equipment that you have found to help reduce hand pain and soreness.

 Cover photo credit: Graham Mattock